 What is ultra-cycling?

-It's a lifestyle, a spirit in which you try to push your limits on a bike.
-It's not about the distance, but rather the challenge itself which involves covering long distances, non-stop (day and night) and without any kind of outside support.
-There are many ultracycling challenges out there, but this is what I believe BikingMan represents.
+It's a lifestyle, a spirit in which you try to push your limits on a bicycle.
+It's not the distance that counts, it's the challenge itself, which is to ride long distances, without stopping (day and night) and without any form of outside support.
+There are many ultracycling challenges out there, but I think that's what BikingMan is all about.

 What is your main goal in traveling such long distances in such a short time?